In Nepal, we estimate that there are over 100,000 children working in hazardous situations.

 With more people globally exploited for hard labour than at any other point in history, we know our work is desperately needed.
 Child Rescue Nepal is on the ground, removing children from factories, restaurants, hotels and construction sites where they are held captive.
 We take the children to our safe house and provide them with medical care and counselling.
 The next step is tracing their families and safely reuniting them, providing ongoing support where necessary.

-• 20 rescued young people supported in vocational training and beyond
+• 26 young people supported in vocational training and higher education

-• 8 libraries and 8 bright and breezy pre-school classrooms to keep children in school
+• Funded 1 library and 2 bright and breezy pre-school classrooms to keep children in school

 Conditions in Nepal mean that children living there are at particular risk of being trafficked.

-As one of the world’s poorest countries, a quarter of Nepalis are living in poverty [1].
-The developing economy is heavily reliant upon agriculture and tourism making Nepal particularly vulnerable to events such as the devastating earthquake of 2015, which claimed 9,000 lives and destroyed 500,000 [2] homes and livelihoods all over the country.
+As one of the world’s poorest countries, a fifth of Nepalis are living in poverty [1].
+The developing economy is heavily reliant upon agriculture and tourism making Nepal particularly vulnerable to events such as the devastating earthquake of 2015, which claimed 9,000 lives and destroyed 500,000 homes and livelihoods all over the country [2].

 In addition to this, it is common in Nepal for children to begin working at a relatively young age to boost their family incomes.
 These factors combine to make Nepali children easy prey for traffickers, or families simply looking to improve their incomes and not realising the danger that they are sending their children into.